nikitavoloboev/data/focusing/rules.md

 - Start.
 Don't be afraid to solve the problem no matter how complex or intimidating it may be.
 - Ship early.
 Get feedback and iterate on it.
 Rinse and repeat.
 - Track all time in [Timing](../macOS/apps/timing.md).
 Reflect on it at the end of the day & week.
+- Wear comfortable clothes when working from home and outside.

 ## Focus
 - Be very aggressive in cutting any kind of distractions when working.